Superdanby/Blog_old/content/DealingwithNvidia.md

 | Platform               | Wayland & X | Only on X |

 I'd like to have more battery life with my laptop.
 Thus, Bumblebee seems to be a good choice at first glance.
 However, there are various issues with it.
 Some are listed [here](https://fedoraproject.org/wiki/Bumblebee#Troubleshooting), and lots of them are listed [here](https://github.com/Bumblebee-Project/Bumblebee/issues).
 A major reason is that the Bumblebee project has been lack of support for a **looooong** time.
-Also Bumblebee is not compatible with [TLP](http://linrunner.de/en/tlp/tlp.html)(I have tried the recommended [fix](http://linrunner.de/en/tlp/docs/tlp-faq.html#nvidia), but in vain.).
+Also Bumblebee is not compatible with [TLP](http://linrunner.de/en/tlp/tlp.html)(I have tried the recommended [fix](http://linrunner.de/en/tlp/docs/tlp-faq.html#nvidia), but it was in vain.).
 At last, I gave up on Bumblebee.

 But, how can I disable the Nvidia card without Bumblebee?
 The only way is to prevent the Nvidia modules to load at boot time.
 After trying for days, I came up with the following solution: